ibm-cloud-docs/assistant/deploy-zendesk.md

 ## Securing the transfer to Zendesk
 {: #deploy-zendesk-secure}

-When you add security to your Zendesk integration, you ensure that the visitors you are helping are legitimate customer.
+When you add security to your Zendesk integration, you ensure that the visitors you are helping are legitimate customers.
 Enabling visitor authentication also enables support for cross-domain traffic and cross-browser identification.
 For more information, see the [Zendesk documentation](https://support.zendesk.com/hc/en-us/articles/360022185314-Enabling-authenticated-visitors-in-the-Chat-widget).

 Before you can secure the Zendesk connection, complete the following required tasks: